 The roles of preschool children

-In the blog this month we will be looking further into children’s development and learning milestones in the years before a child starts school.
+In this blog, we will be looking further into children’s development and learning milestones in the years before a child starts school.
 I know that as educators, parents and clinicians we are all working to ensure that children have a range of opportunities to become successful learners, be confident and creative individuals and ultimately healthy, active and informed adults.

-This webinar is strongly connected to the five learning outcomes in the Australian Early Years Learning Framework.
-The content from this blog is taken from a recent discussion with Katrina Wakely, Lecturer in Occupational Therapy with the University of Newcastle Department of Rural Health in Tamworth NSW.
+This will be strongly connected to the five learning outcomes in the Australian Early Years Learning Framework.
+The content from this blog is taken from a discussion with Katrina Wakely, Lecturer in Occupational Therapy with the University of Newcastle Department of Rural Health in Tamworth NSW.

 Occupational therapists work to assist people to develop functional skills to allow them to be independent and successful in their various roles or ‘occupations’ throughout the life cycle.